What if I do not agree with a decision about EI?

 What happens when I ask for a reconsideration?

 Someone from Service Canada will contact you to talk about your EI claim.
-You can give them any new information you have and explain why you think the decision should be changed.
+Give them any new information you have and explain why you think they should change the decision.

 Service Canada could:

-They will tell you their decision in a letter.
+They will tell you their decision by phone or in a letter.

-If you do not agree with Service Canada’s decision, you may be able to appeal to the Social Security Tribunal.
-There is more in CLEO’s resource Employment Insurance.
+If you do not agree with Service Canada’s decision, you may be able to appeal to the Employment Insurance Board of Appeal.
+There’s more in CLEO’s resource Employment Insurance.

 Leaves and benefits for new and expecting parents

-The chart on the next page lists the main points about ESA leaves and EI benefits.
+This chart lists the main points about ESA leaves and EI benefits.

 Previous page Next page